 Outreach Resources Available?
-(Yes/No) Comment:

-Public information officer or communications No -

-office

-Personnel skilled or trained in website No -

-development

-Hazard mitigation information available on Yes Located under Planning and Zoning Department

-your website

-Social media for hazard mitigation education No -

-and outreach

-Citizen boards or commissions that address No -

-issues related to hazard mitigation

-Warning systems for hazard events No -

-Natural disaster/safety programs in place for No May take place within LG Central School District

-schools

-Does the jurisdiction have any public outreach No -

-mechanisms / programs in place to inform

-citizens on natural hazards, risk, and ways to

-protect themselves during such events?

-If yes, please describe.
+(Yes/No) Comment: Public information officer or communications office No - Personnel skilled or trained in website development No - Hazard mitigation information available on your website Yes Located under Planning and Zoning Department Social media for hazard mitigation education and outreach No - Citizen boards or commissions that address issues related to hazard mitigation No - Warning systems for hazard events No - Natural disaster/safety programs in place for schools No May take place within LG Central School District Does the jurisdiction have any public outreach mechanisms / programs in place to inform citizens on natural hazards, risk, and ways to protect themselves during such events? • If yes, please describe.
+No -